Authentix solution uses authentication technology and transfer of knowledge to build a reliable, best-in-class program for a developing country.

 The Authentix fuel authentication program successfully identified product adulteration, earning back consumer confidence, recouping lost tax revenue and creating a significant number of highly skilled jobs for local people.
 The increase in tax revenue assisted government investment in critical infrastructure projects including roads, health posts, and schools.
 Over time, the Authentix build-operate-transfer fuel authentication model moved the operational workload of the program to the government agency.
 This approach supported the agency’s goal of independently operating its own fuel authentication program.
 Authentix as prime contractor delivered the following measurable successes from 2013 to 2017 have included:

 - A steady decrease in adulterated samples from 15-19% in 2013 leveling off to 3-5% in 2017.

-- A year-over-year reduction (196 million liters in 2013 to 95 million liters in 2017) of legitimate taxed product forcing out non-taxed product from the supply chain.
+- A year-over-year reduction (196 million liters in 2013 to 95 million liters in 2017) of legitimate non-taxed product in the supply chain.

 - An increase in consumer confidence as evidenced by a reduction in consumer complaints in an annual customer satisfaction survey.

 - Generation of more than USD 200 M in additional excise revenue retention and subsidy recovery.